St4NNi/jam-rs/README.md

 Commands:
-  sketch  Sketch one or more files and write the result to an output file dist    Estimate containment of a (small) sketch against a subset of one or more sketches as database.
-Requires all sketches to have the same kmer size stats   Display statistics about an LMDB database help    Print this message or the help of the given subcommand(s)
+  sketch  Sketch one or more files and write the result to an output file dist    Estimate containment of a query sequence against a sketch database bias    Build a bias table from positive/negative reference sequences stats   Display statistics about a JAM database help    Print this message or the help of the given subcommand(s)

 Options:
   -t, --threads <THREADS>  Number of threads to use [default: 1] -f, --force              Overwrite output files
-  -s, --silent             Silent mode, no (additional) output to stdout Only errors and output files will be printed -h, --help               Print help
+  -s, --silent             Silent mode, no (additional) output to stdout -m, --memory <MEMORY>    Maximum memory usage in GB [default: 2] -h, --help               Print help
   -V, --version            Print version
 ```